User-generated content from the beginning was a good idea, because:

 Overall, consumers expect more personalization, more authenticity, and more content they can relate to.
 And that’s where user-generated content becomes a key player for marketing in 2022.
 It’s a strategy that doesn’t involve a bigger content product budget or another 3 people on your team.
 It can integrate into what you’re already doing, and help you get more content published without having to schedule content shoots, videographers, editors, and more.

-These consumer trends and stats come directly from TINT research conducted for our 2022 State of User-Generated Content report.
-Download the report to go more in depth, see the marketing themes we’re seeing in 2022, and learn winning strategies catered to consumer expectations.
+These consumer trends and stats come directly from TINT research conducted for our State of User-Generated Content report.
+Download the report to go more in depth, see the marketing themes we’re seeing, and learn winning strategies catered to consumer expectations.

-All these trends point to user-generated content as the future of marketing and the best way to meet consumer expectations.
+All these user-generated content trends point to community as the future of marketing and the best way to connect with and meet consumer expectations.
 It can even save the day for marketers by:

 - Allowing them to create personalized messaging around specific products and offers